olson-sean-k/wax/README.md

 (namely `..`). [`Glob::partitioned`] partitions a glob expression into an invariant [`PathBuf`] prefix and a variant [`Glob`] postfix.
-Here, invariant means that the partition contains no glob patterns and resolves the same literal paths on the target platform's file system (has invariant literals and/or case sensitivity).
-The path can be used as needed in combination with the glob.
+Here, invariant means that the partition contains no glob patterns and resolves the same literal paths on the target platform's file system.
+The prefix can be used as needed in combination with the glob.

 ```rust
 use std::path::Path;